The Best Double Din Head Unit

 This 2-din unit from JVC is well built, attractive and hosts a multitude of features.
 Unfortunately, it doesn't support Android Auto and this means it's not going to be the right unit for everyone.

-On the other hand, if you are a die hard Apple fan then most online reviews suggest that it works perfectly with Apple devices through it's CarPlay interface.
+On the other hand, if you are a die hard Apple fan then most online reviews suggest that it works perfectly with Apple devices through it's CarPlay interface, so it would make a good option for Apple device users.

 Learn More About the JVC KW-V820BT On Amazon